MickLuypaerts/chip8Emu/readme.md

 [X] Running the program
 [ ] let user choose Hertz
 [ ] Fix weird passing functions between Chip8 and TUI
-[ ] Fix Bug in decode.go where we assign the PC for the TUI with setOpcodeInfo() but don't update it when we Skip
+[ ] Fix Bug in decode.go where we assign the PC for the TUI with setEmulatorInfo() but don't update it when we Skip
 [X] Print controls in usage
 [ ] Clean up Print usage